Omnomios/koya-plugins/README.md

 - DBus: Background thread pumps messages; promises resolved during `update`.
 - HTTP: Async HTTP(S) requests with a worker thread and a small Promise API.
 - Hypr: IPC bridge to Hyprland sockets for events and commands/JSON queries.
-- Process: Spawn/exec with stdout/stderr streaming and an `exec()` Promise.
+- Process: Spawn/exec with stdout/stderr streaming, an `exec()` Promise, and access to environment variables.
 - SQLite: Async `exec()` and `query()` using a worker thread.
 - WebSocket: IXWebSocket wrapper with callbacks marshaled to the engine thread.